Care of Precious Metals & Stones

 Unlike pearls, precious metals and gemstones such as diamonds are much more robust and do not need as much care and attention.
 Most gold and silver jewellery can be polished up with a soft cloth, or a specially impregnated jewellery polishing cloth.
 An old, soft toothbrush can also be used for removing any trapped debris.

-However, you should take great care when using cleaning products or cloths near pearls, as the chemicals in these cloths can damage the surface of the pearl and cause it to lose its unique lustre.
+You should take great care when using cleaning products or cloths near pearls, as the chemicals in these cloths can damage the surface of the pearl and cause it to lose its unique lustre.

 If you are having your pearl jewellery professionally cleaned, you should ensure that your jeweller removes any pearls from the jewellery before the process starts.
 Ultrasonic cleaning can seriously damage pearls.